GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

     </div>
 </div>
 <div class="caption">
-Overview of the hierarchical control framework for a quadruped robot.
+Figure 1: Overview of the hierarchical control framework for a quadruped robot.
 The trained policy $\pi$ yields desired joint position deviations from the nominal joint positions that are then fed into a low‑level PD controller producing necessary torques $\tau$ for each joint.
 </div>

 #### State Space